Pharmacologically resistant (treatment-resistant) depression

 Ketamine: a new approach in the treatment of resistant depression

-In particular, the article “The concept of reducing resistance in the treatment of depression: a focus on ketamine” (International Journal of Molecular Sciences, 2022) describes the potential of ketamine as a tool that restarts neuronal connections and alleviates symptoms.
+In particular, the article "The concept of resistance reduction in the treatment of depression: focus on ketamine" (International Journal of Molecular Sciences, 2022) describes the potential of ketamine as a tool that restarts neural connections and alleviates symptoms.

 Advantages:

-• Rapid onset of action - a noticeable effect is possible after the first infusion;
+• Fast onset of action - a noticeable effect is possible after the first infusion;

-• Impact on the deep neurobiological mechanisms of depression;
+• Impact on the underlying neurobiological mechanisms of depression;

-• A real chance of recovery for patients who have not been helped by other methods.
+• A real chance for recovery for patients who have not been helped by other methods.

-Ketamine not only reduces symptoms, but also changes the approach to treatment, opening up new possibilities for millions of people.
+Ketamine not only reduces symptoms, but also changes the approach to treatment, opening up new opportunities for millions of people.

 Expio Center: the first in Ukraine